crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Bayes theorem, the geometry of changing beliefs" by 3Blue1Brown](https://www.youtube.com/watch?v=HZGCoVF3YvM)

 This video is a great introduction to Bayes theorem, one of the most important formulas in statistics.
-It breaks down each part of the formula, why is it true (visually), and when is it useful.
+It breaks down each part of the formula, a visual proof of why it is true, and when is it useful.

 ### ["An Introduction to Statistical Learning: with Applications in Python" by James et al.](https://www.statlearning.com/)

 This is an excellent book for the foundations of statistics and ML.
-It is one of the most advanced resources on this list.
-It is a full book, so it is a big time commitment.
-It is free to read online and also comes with Python code examples.
+It is a full book, and one of the most advanced resources on the list, so it is a big time commitment.
+It assumes a strong background in linear algebra.
 It covers a broad range of topics, including linear regression, logistic regression, decision trees, random forests, support vector machines, neural networks, clustering, and more.

+It is free to read online and also comes with Python code examples.
 The first edition of this book, ICLR, covers the same material but is for the R programming language.
 I definitely recommend the new Python version, ISLP.

 ## Calculus